anthoeknee/antifennel/README.md

 default to using `luajit` but you can run `make LUA=lua5.4` to override the Lua implementation.

-Or during development, run without building:

-    $ luajit antifennel.lua targetfile.lua > targetfile.fnl
+Pass in the `--comments` flag to enable limited support for comments.

 ## Limitations

-The Antifennel compiler assumes its input file is valid Lua 5.1; it does not attempt to give good error messages when provided with files that won't parse or support newer features of Lua.
+The Antifennel compiler assumes its input file is valid Lua; it does not attempt to give good error messages when provided with files that won't parse or support newer features of Lua.